alexsherzai/NeuroSpectGame/README.md

 # CognitiveAssessmentGame

 Clone the entire repository to test the game on your Unity Engine.
-All my work is in the Assets folder.
+All elements can be found in the Assets folder.

 - Fonts contains the fonts I used for the game text
 - RecallImages contains all the 581 .png images we used for Encoding and Recall